yashbonde/Sequence-to-Sequence-Chatbots/README.md

 # Sequence-to-Sequence-Chatbots
 This contains models that use Sequence to sequence models for chatbots

-The data for training can be found here[https://github.com/Marsan-Ma/chat_corpus].
+The data for training can be found here(https://github.com/Marsan-Ma/chat_corpus).

+The embeddings were implemented using the word2vec model.